dvmhmdsd/Egytic-Turf/README.md

 |   +-- footer/ - the footer component
 |   |   +-- index.js - the container of the footer component that renders the logo, info, social list & the location of the organization
 |   |   +-- style.scss - styles of the footer
-|   +-- pageHeader/ - the header of every secondery page
+|   +-- pagePreface/ - the preface of every secondery page either the home page
 |   |   +-- index.js - the container of the pageHeader component that get props of the location and represents it e.g: if u are in the about page it will represents: /about
 |   |   +-- style.scss - styles of the pageHeader
 ```